zpok3/Waters-of-Life/README.md

 ## Mod Organizer 2 Setup
 1. Launch `ModOrganizer.exe` from your `Installation Location` folder.
 2. If you see a pop-up called `Register?`, select `Yes`.
 3. If you use the **Steam** version of the game and want the overlay and playtime tracking, enable the mod `Yet Another Steam Overlay Fixer` in MO2.
-Additionally, you will need to copy the contents of `__Steam Overlay Fixer Supplementary Files` folder located in your `Installation location` to the game's `Root` folder.
+Additionally, you will need to copy `steam_api.dll` and `steam_appid.txt` from `__Steam Overlay Fixer Supplementary Files\<Regular or GOTY>` folder located in your `Installation location` to the game's `Root` folder (do not move the Regular/GOTY subfolder into your root folder).
 4. If you would like to play through the intro of the game, disable the mods `Fallout 3 Quick Start` and `Fugacity - Fallout 3 Quick Start Patch`, also under the `Patches and Optionals` separator.

 ## Game Settings